Foreign policy of the Kennedy administration: Diplomatic talks

 In 1963 Kennedy and Castro began shuttle diplomacy to discuss detente.
 Some wanted a Cuban break with the USSR as a condition for any agreement, however Kennedy disagreed, preferring "a more flexible approach" as "we don't want to present Castro with a condition that he obviously cannot fulfil".
 Under Kennedy's direction William Attwood had discussions with the Cuban UN ambassador in New York.

 In the days before Kennedy's assassination he told the French journalist Jean Daniel in a White House meeting, to send a message to Castro that he was willing to lift the economic embargo against Cuba so long as the Cuban government stopped supporting leftist revolutionary movements throughout Latin America.
 Around this time he had also made a speech to the Inter-American Press Association where he suggested that normalization of relations with Cuba was possible.

 Europe

+Urho Kekkonen, the President of Finland, arriving to the United States and being welcomed by President Kennedy on 16 October 1961.

 The NATO alliance was the main link to Europe.
 It contained Soviet expansion to the west, and kept the United States involved in European affairs while preventing West Germany or France from becoming too powerful.
 London was a strong supporter of Washington's central role.